shaheen19/Ozone-PM-health/README.md

-# Ozone and Partuclate matter and connection with health
+## Ozone and Particulate matter and connection with health
 ## Goal
 The Project was designed to investigate the impact of ozone on the health of individuals.
 This project consist of three parts.